lasso-js/lasso/README.md

 With the `--production` option enabled, all of the resources are concatenated together, minified and fingerprinted – perfect for high performance web applications running in production.

+## Tutorial: Command Line Interface Configuration

 <hr>

-[__Sample App:__](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-cli) To try out and experiment with this code, please see the following project:<br>[raptor-samples/optimizer-cli](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-cli)
+[__Sample App__](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-cli-config) To try out and experiment with the optimizer CLI, please see the following project:<br>[raptor-samples/optimizer-cli-config](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-cli-config)

 <hr>